AntoineGagne/a-tree/README.md

 # Domain Specific Language

-To easily create ABEs, the library supports a domain specific language (DSL) that allows for easy configuration.
+To easily create arbitrary boolean expressions (ABE), the library supports a domain specific language (DSL) that allows for easy configuration.
 The DSL supports the following:

 * Boolean operators: `and` (`&&`), `or` (`||`), `not` (`!`) and `variable` where `variable` is a defined attribute for the A-Tree;
 * Comparison: `<`, `<=`, `>`, `>=`.
 They work for `integer` and `float`;